Should you ask for product sponsorship instead of cash?Things to consider, the benefits and my experiences

 A small business who has given you some lubricants/wheels/engine parts might not be able to offer money, especially if they have similar deals in place across a lot of race series.
 However, they might be able to introduce you to business owners who do have the sort of marketing budget you can work with.
 Build and nurture these relationships and show off what you can do.
-An introduction buy medications online from a mutual contact is by far the best way to land a new sponsor.
+An introduction from a mutual contact is by far the best way to land a new sponsor.

 How to get product sponsorship